klojang4j/klojang-templates/README.md

 _Klojang Templates_ is a Java templating API written with two goals in mind:

 1. Writing templates should be so simple that there is essentially no learning curve.
-2. The API used to populate the templates, by contrast, should be rich, flexible and elegant, and more than make up for the simplicity of the templates.
+2. The API used to populate the templates, by contrast, should be rich and flexible, and more than make up for the simplicity of the templates.

 In short: leverage the skills of Java programmers, rather than make them learn a whole new skill.